WokLibCodeClub/.github/profile/README.md

 Please try to arrive a little bit before 11.45am so that you have time to get logged in and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

+If you had problems signing in to trinket last Saturday PLEASE test your login details out at home ***before*** next week so that we don't waste time at the beginning of the session.

 #### For Python beginners, or those with only a little experience of Python

-We will be teaching a beginner course over the next four sessions which will take in the basic commands, and cover different types of Python objects.
-It will also include some graphics coding where we programme Python turtles to move around the screen.
+We will be continue with our beginner course by writing a small programme to calculate your age.
+After that we will create some Python graphics by getting a *turtle* object to move around the screen.

-At the end of each session we will post a link to the code written during the session on this web page.
+You can check on the code which we wrote at the last session by following this link: [trinket.strivemath.org/library/trinkets/c5a3a6f46b61](https://trinket.strivemath.org/library/trinkets/c5a3a6f46b61).

 <details><summary> </summary>